tvsmsa/CK3-Anequina-submod/README.md

 6) Empire of Tamriel: Anequina Edition

-7) Change Darloc Brae modifier to Dynasty modifier
+7) Allow recruitment of Imperial MAA after conquest of Cyrodiil (or make new one - Khajiit version of it)

-8) Allow recruitment of Imperial MAA after conquest of Cyrodiil
+8) Add Harry Dubois of every race